MaxFangX/calendar-analytics/README.md

-# calendar-journal
+# Calendar Analytics
-You already have your life logged in a calendar - why not use it as a journal?
-Keep memories of what's memorable, and see how you've spent your time.
+The stats app for life hackers and efficiency whores.
+Know exactly how you've spent your time, so you know exactly how you can improve.